 She has not done that at all.

-So whatever else you think of Sarah Palin, folks, you have to marvel at the at how she has dealt with this and risen above it, not become bitter by it.
+So whatever else you think of Sarah Palin, folks, you have to marvel at how she has dealt with this and risen above it, not become bitter by it.

 And it just continues and it increases in its intensity.

-What snurderly, what do you um sturdily asked me if I can appreciate it more than most because I know what she's going through.
+Snerdley asked me if I could appreciate it more than most because I know what she's going through.

 She, up until she's decided to go to Facebook, she didn't.

-Uh but I don't uh I don't want to get into a into a into a comparison of it because I think it's uh the the left is always gonna criticize those and try to destroy those who think are their biggest enemies, the biggest threats.
+But I don't, I don't want to get into a comparison of it because I think it's the left is always going to criticize those that try to destroy those who think are their biggest enemies, the biggest threats.

-It just it's it can be a tough thing to deal with.
+And it's, I don't know, it just can be a tough thing to deal with.

-I'm just particularly, you know, get getting audience is different than getting votes.
+I'm just particularly, you know, getting audience is different than getting votes.

-In in uh in radio, it doesn't matter how many people hate you.
+In radio, it doesn't matter how many people hate you.

 Politics, you can't win with people hating you.